MicrosoftDocs/azure-docs/articles/container-registry/container-registry-skus.md

 For example :

 - If you purchase a Basic tier registry, it includes a storage of 10 GB.
 The price you pay here is $0.167 per day.
+Prices are calculated based on US dollars.
 - If you have a Basic tier registry and use 25 GB storage, you are paying $0.003/day*15 = $0.045 per day for the additional 15 GB.
-- So, the pricing for the Basic ACR with 25 GB storage is $0.167+$0.045= $0.212 per day with other related charges like networking, builds, etc, according to the [Pricing - Container Registry.](https://azure.microsoft.com/pricing/details/container-registry/)
+- So, the pricing for the Basic ACR with 25 GB storage is $0.167+$0.045= 0.212 USD per day with other related charges like networking, builds, etc, according to the [Pricing - Container Registry.](https://azure.microsoft.com/pricing/details/container-registry/)

 ## Service tier features and limits